 I feel like Lil Durk is Chicago’s golden child, so to a few of them, it might feel like a bit of a disappointment that he no longer has a major record deal.
 I actually think it’s a blessing in disguise, because I feel like he’s even hungrier than he was before — a hungry Durk is a Durk that I think will shock many in the music industry.

 HONORABLE MENTION.
 1(773) VULTURE For some reason, thugs love making remixes to Logic’s suicidal joint.
-With Logic doing quite a bit of singing on the original version of this song, Durk fits right in on this remix because he’s known to sing his ass off at times.
+With Logic doing quite a bit of singing on the original version of “1-800-273-8255,” Durk fits right in on this remix because he’s known to sing his ass off at times.
 In the beginning of this song, Durk drops some daring vocals, but slowly transitions to that gritty version of himself that boasts ‘loyalty’ and ‘I wish a n***a would test me’ness.
-I’m not gonna to lie, at first, this song sounded like a bad parody, but eventually, I began taking the track seriously.
+I’m not gonna to lie, at first, this song sounded like a bad parody, but eventually, I began taking it very seriously.

 “Crossroads” is a hip hop classic, mainly because it was dedicated to all the streets that lost someone special.
 I think this is the perfect topic for Durk to shine on, and he definitely does.
 On his version of the Bone Thugs-N-Harmony hit, the Chicago rapper harmonizes some heartfelt lyrics about his homies that went down, letting the listeners know how hard it is to move in the menacing streets of Chicago.
 I think the song is key for him, and one that he probably didn’t even need to write lyrics to.